Suyogsawant11-zz/pet-projects/README.md

 6. Change - difference in amounts of newly received data along with past last udpated data
 7. Change(%) -	change difference in percentage
 8. Today - specified last updated time

+To run the project following things is required in local: node, npm, yarn

+Run yarn and after all dependencies get resolved run yarn start (it will start development server with Hot reloading)